Plesk configuration - get open_basedir working for a subdomain

-Steps to fix open_basedir restriction for subdomains
+Follow the 3 steps to fix open_basedir restriction for subdomains.

 We assume that the domain name is $domain.com, the name of the subdomain is $subDomName.
 You have to replace these values with the appropriate values.